Anastacia-M/British_Airways_Reviews/README.md

  - How have British Airways' service ratings changed from 2016 to 2023?

 ### Visualization
 This dashboard provides an interactive platform for users to explore the data, select relevant parameters, and gain insights into British Airways' performance across various countries and metrics.
-Here's a link to the dashboard: https://public.tableau.com/app/profile/ana.m7389/viz/BritishAirways_reviewsbycountry_map/BAMapDashboard
+You can access the dashboard via the following link: https://public.tableau.com/app/profile/ana.m7389/viz/BritishAirways_reviewsbycountry_map/BAMapDashboard

+The dashboard features three key visuals:

+1) **Static Total Average Ratings:** Displays the overall average ratings for each service metric.
+2) **Average Metrics by Country:** Allows users to compare average ratings by country against the total average ratings.
+This visual updates dynamically based on selected metrics, parameters, and timeline.
+3) **Average Ratings by Month:** Shows trends in ratings over time, with data changing according to the selected metrics and parameters.

+Additionally, when hovering over the map, you'll see the average rating and the number of reviews for each country.
+This interactive feature enhances the user's ability to analyze performance data in detail, providing a comprehensive view of British Airways' service quality across different regions and time periods.

 Here is a screenshot of the ready visualization:
 ![BA tableau snip](https://github.com/user-attachments/assets/7e1cc7d2-0e38-401e-8a24-6e12a66a8d12)